JMoolman997/Ark_of_Algorithm/C/Linear_Programming/transport_solver/README.txt

 to solve transportation problems.
 It helps you find an optimal transportation plan based on user-provided supply, demand, and cost matrices.

+It currently supports three methods of solving transportation problems:

+- **Vogel's Approximation Method (VAM)**
+- **North-West Corner Method (NWCM)**
+- **Least Cost Method (LCM)**

+The transportation problem involves minimizing the cost of transporting goods from supply nodes to demand nodes based on user-provided supply, demand, and cost matrices.
+The tool also balances the problem by adding dummy nodes when necessary.

 ---------------------------------------------------------------
 HOW TO USE TRANSPORT GENIE
 ---------------------------------------------------------------